-The Group also closely monitors non financial data to monitor the business health, which includes Employee attrition reporting, customer satisfaction, customer and candidate reviews.
-We are listed in Best Companies (with 2 star status) along with IIP Gold.
-Both accreditations provide detailed feedback, which is used to develop future people strategies to make sure we continue to be an employer of choice
+The Group continues to closely monitor non-financial data to assess the business health, which includes Employee attrition reporting, customer satisfaction, customer and candidate reviews.
+We are listed in Best Companies (with 2-star status) along with IIP Gold.
+Both accreditations provide detailed feedback, which is used to develop future people strategies to make sure we continue to be an employer of choice.